ukparliament/Orchestration/LogicApps/readme.md

 Photos are read from Parliament's internal SharePoint site.
 This requires taking special measures when deploying the SharePoint connector as valid authenication details must be provided during deployment.
 Once deployed this connector can be used without further authenication.
-This authenication requirement also applies to the WebLink connector.
+This authenication requirement also applies to other Sharepoint based Logic Apps.
 Processing of items follows the standard pattern - **Get** followed by **Transform**.